Terms of Service

 Customer must register for an account to access portions of the Services.
 Customer agrees that the information provided for purposes of account registration is accurate and will be kept accurate and up-to-date at all times.
 Customer is solely responsible for maintaining the confidentiality of Customer’s account and password and accepts responsibility for all activities that occur under the account.
 Customer will not share passwords, authentication credentials, or other means of account access with a third party, except Authorized Users.
 If Customer has reason to believe that Customer’s account is no longer secure, Customer must immediately notify Supplier at emergency at talentlms dot com.

-Customer must include a separate end user license agreement (“EULA”) that will govern the relationship between Customer and Authorized Users and such Authorized Users’ access to the Services, including Customer Delivered Courses.
-The applicable EULA is solely between Customer and the Authorized User.
+Customer may include a separate end user license agreement (“EULA”) that will govern the relationship between Customer and Authorized Users and such Authorized Users’ access to the Services, including Customer Delivered Courses.
+Any such applicable EULA is solely between Customer and the Authorized User.
 Supplier shall not be responsible, nor have any liability whatsoever, under any EULA.
-The EULA must include legally enforceable provisions that obtain all necessary licenses, rights, consents, and permissions from each Authorized User, and comply with the terms, restrictions and conditions in this Agreement and all applicable laws, rules and regulations.
+The EULA must include legally enforceable provisions that obtain all necessary licenses, rights, consents, and permissions from each Authorized User, and comply with the terms, restrictions and conditions in this Agreement and all applicable laws, rules, and regulations.

 Customer agrees to: (a) provide reasonable information and assistance to Supplier to enable the Services to be rendered; (b) comply with all applicable local, state, provincial, national, federal and foreign laws in connections with its use of the Services; (c) notify Supplier immediately upon becoming aware of any unauthorized use of the Services; (d) designate a qualified employee as Customer’s administrator for the Services; (e) collect, input, update all Authorized Users data and material provided for use in connection with the Services and (f) if on a free version account, not to maintain -either directly or indirectly- more than one account.